serroml/mcserver-gcp-shell/README.md

 5. Clone the repository into your home directory and move the ZSH script and

-6. Now copy the zsh script and the docker-compose to your home directory
+6. Now move the zsh script and the docker-compose to your home directory

        mv ~/mc-server-gcp-shell* ~/